FortneyMFG/AgOpenGPS-Nexus/docs/reference/report-template-catalog.md

 When a template includes an optional section, ensure the contributor exposes a `CapabilityState.Optional` flag so the builder can mark it as skippable without failing the export.
-Optional sections should still declare fallback copy so operators understand the trade-off of exporting early.【F:Nexus SourceCode/src/Aog.Core/Reporting/ReportTemplate.cs†L127-L177】
+Optional sections should emit their own empty-state messaging so operators understand the trade-off of exporting early.【F:Nexus SourceCode/src/Aog.Core/Reporting/ReportTemplate.cs†L127-L177】

 ## Governance & change control